commerce-docs/pagebuilder-examples/Example/PageBuilderButtonTypes/README.md

 2. Command line into your `<magento-root>` directory and run `bin/magento setup:upgrade` to install the extension.
 3. Navigate to a CMS Page and drag a Button onto the stage.
 4. Open the Button's editor and select the new Hollow button type provided by this example.
+5. Create the matching CSS for your button type in your storefront theme as explained below.

-## Storefront theme
+## Create matching button type style for your storefront theme

-To see the custom button types render on your storefront, you will need to add the CSS from adminhtml (`_button.less`) to your own theme.
+To see your custom button types render on your storefront as they do within the Admin stage, you need to add the CSS from adminhtml (`_button.less`) to your own theme.
 For this example, we added a `_button.less` file to our own theme, as shown here:

 ![Frontend Theme for button type](front-end-theme.png "Frontend Theme for Custom Button Types")